l-mathur/social-ai/README.md

   <em>(A) Four core technical challenges in Social-AI research, illustrated in an example context of a Social-AI
 agent observing and learning from a human-human interaction.
-(B) Social contexts in which Social-AI agents can be situated, with interactions spanning social units, interaction structures, and timescales.
-Interactions can span social settings, degrees of agent embodiment, and social attributes of humans, with agents in several roles.</em>
+(B) Social contexts in which Social-AI agents can be situated, spanning interaction dimensions/structures, social settings, degrees of agent embodiment, and social attributes of humans, with agents in several roles.</em>
 </p>

 **C1: Ambiguity in Constructs** (Section 4.1 of the paper)